 A checker can customize the default error messages through a Properties-loadable text file named messages.properties that appears in the same directory as the checker class.
-The property file keys are the strings passed to report (like type.incompatible) and the values are the strings to be printed ("cannot assign ...").
+The property file keys are the strings passed to reportError and reportWarning (like "type.incompatible") and the values are the strings to be printed ("cannot assign ...").
 The messages.properties file only need to mention the new messages that the checker defines.
 It is also allowed to override messages defined in superclasses, but this is rarely needed.
-Section 28.1.3 (page 175) discusses best practices when using a message key in a @SuppressWarnings annotation.
+Section 30.1.3 (page 187) discusses best practices when using a message key in a @SuppressWarnings annotation.

-32.6.1 Indicating supported annotations
+34.6.1 Indicating supported annotations